 You should hear him speak about his overarching quest.
 It’s refreshing to know not everyone who wants to penetrate the Hollywood elite circle is after just the glamour and glitz of Hollywood itself.
 For sure, Oliver wants to help bring more opportunities for Filipinos in mainstream entertainment.
 But more than this, his aim is to bring Hollywood to the Filipino-American community.

 How Oliver landed a reckoned place in entertainment publishing wasn’t always a deliberate plan.
 But he believes it was part of his calling; his purpose.
-Back in1998, while attending the OUTFEST Film Festival, Oliver struck a conversation with Ms. Ana Lee Paolo of mPRm.
+Back in1998, while attending the OUTFEST Film Festival, Oliver struck a conversation with Ms. Ana Lee Paolo of mPRm (now Exec.
+VP at 42West -Editor).
 Ms. Paolo insightfully pointed out the lack of Filipino press representation in film festival coverage.
-Oliver instantly stepped up to correct this oversight by volunteering to represent Filipino Americans in the press pool of film festival reporters and photographers.
+Oliver instantly stepped up to correct this oversight by volunteering to represent Filipino Americans and Asians in the press pool of film festival reporters and photographers.
 Call it being at the right place at the right time.
-Soon after, Oliver started to get invited to many events, including film festivals and movie premieres.
+Soon after, Oliver started to get invited to many events, including film festivals, movie premieres, and special events such as the Oscars, Grammys, among other important events in Hollywood.
 Subsequently, he started to build his network of entertainment industry connections.